Paul D. Etienne: Archbishop of Anchorage

-Pope Francis appointed Etienne as archbishop of the Archdiocese of Anchorage on October 4, 2016.
+Pope Francis appointed Etienne as archbishop of Anchorage on October 4, 2016.
 He was installed at Our Lady of Guadalupe Co-Cathedral in Anchorage on November 9, 2016.
 He succeeded Archbishop Roger Schwietz.
-In October 2018, Etienne said that he would establish an independent commission to examine the personnel files of the archdiocese over the past 50 years for any new credible accusations of sexual abuse by priests against minors.
+In 2018, Etienne announced the establishment of an independent commission to examine the personnel files of the archdiocese over the past 50 years for any new credible accusations of sexual abuse by priests against minors.

 Coadjutor Archbishop and Archbishop of Seattle

-On April 29, 2019, Pope Francis named Etienne as coadjutor archbishop of the Archdiocese of Seattle.
+On April 29, 2019, Pope Francis named Etienne as coadjutor archbishop of Seattle.
 The appointment was publicized by Archbishop Christophe Pierre, apostolic nuncio to the United States.
-The Mass celebrating his "rite of reception" was held on June 7, 2019, at St. James Cathedral.
+The mass celebrating his "rite of reception" was held on June 7, 2019, at St. James Cathedral in Seattle, Washington.

-On September 3, 2019, Pierre informed the archdiocese that Etienne had automatically become Archbishop of Seattle, following the resignation of his predecessor, Archbishop J. Peter Sartain.
-On September 9, 2019, Etienne announced that he would not reside in Connolly House, the mansion for the archbishop of Seattle.
+On September 3, 2019, Etienne automatically become archbishop of Seattle, following the resignation of his predecessor, Archbishop J. Peter Sartain.
+A few days later, Etienne announced that he would not reside in Connolly House, the mansion for the archbishop of Seattle.
 He stated:

-On June 21, 2021, Etienne announced his opposition to a proposal on the eucharist by the United States Conference of Catholic Bishops, stating that it had become politicized.